Elizabeth Boleyn was born Elizabeth Howard to Thomas Howard, Duke of Norfolk and his wife, Elizabeth Tilney.

 , was born to Elizabeth and Thomas Boleyn at Blickling Hall, Norfolk.

-A son, George, was born to Thomas and Elizabeth Boleyn at Blickling Hall, Norfolk.
+, was born to Thomas and Elizabeth Boleyn at Blickling Hall, Norfolk.

 Elizabeth had full control of her children’s education.
 She taught them the skills they would need for a life in court, singing, playing musical instruments, dancing, poetry and etiquette as well as reading and writing.